fieldtrip/website/example/getting_started_with_reading_raw_eeg_or_meg_data.md

     found 76 events
     created 76 trials

 which indicate that 76 "fieldtrip-trials" have been made out of the 76 "trial-events" in the datafile.
-Subsequently you can call the PREPROCESSING function, which will read the desired data segments and (optionally) apply filtering and rereferencing to the data.
+Subsequently you can call the **[ft_preprocessing](/reference/ft_preprocessing)** function, which will read the desired data segments and (optionally) apply filtering and rereferencing to the data.

     raw_data = ft_preprocessing(cfg)